odeum/odeum-code/docs/Guidelines.md

 - Pair Programming
 - Takeaways and new milestones

-# 4. ODEUM CodeJS App Components Reference Guide
+# 4. ODEUM Code App Components Reference Guide

 - All decomposed and architected App Components are listed and explained in a Microsoft Word document you can find here: [AppComponents.docx](/docs/AppComponents.docx)
-- The upcoming ODEUM CodeJS website will introduce a full and updated component list and tutorials
+- The upcoming ODEUM Code website will introduce a full and updated component list and tutorials

 ## 4.1.
 Naming Conventions
 - CB is mainly in charge of naming conventions so refactoring can be at a minimum for later stages with more contributors.
 If you adhere from this, you might spend your time refactoring code, don't do that.
 If in doubt on what to call ANYTHING, ask CB.
 The AppComponents Word document located in [AppComponents.docx](/docs/AppComponents.docx) will introduce component naming until further API documentation and website has been defined

 ## 4.2.
 Creating experiments and examples with "create-project"
-All experiments and ODEUM CodeJS core is based upon Create-React-App (CRA) boilerplate (and zero-configuration) setup from the Facebook React team.
+All experiments and ODEUM Code core is based upon Create-React-App (CRA) boilerplate (and zero-configuration) setup from the Facebook React team.
 Using CRA makes it easy to test and check-out other developers experiments and code.

-We have created and maintain our own copy of CRA for ODEUM CodeJS experiments, with basic dependency JavaScript libraries included, and our eslint rules.
+We have created and maintain our own copy of CRA for ODEUM Code experiments, with basic dependency JavaScript libraries included, and our eslint rules.
 Please clone it from Github here:
 [create-project](https://github.com/cbroberg/create-project)

 To create a new experiment using [create-project](https://github.com/cbroberg/create-project) from the command line: